-AND WHEREAS upon consideration of the recommendation of the Windsor Heritage Committee, The Corporation of the City of Windsor deems it desirable and expedient to designate the lands municipally known as 2021 Ontario Street, more particularly described in Schedule "A" annexed hereto and forming part of this by-law (the subject lands), to be of cultural heritage value or interest, for the reasons stated in Schedule "B" annexed hereto and forming part of this by-law.
+AND WHEREAS upon consideration of the recommendation of the Windsor Heritage Committee, The Corporation of the City of Windsor deems it desirable and expedient to amend By-law 58-2008 by deleting the interior items from the list of heritage features, and to add an exterior feature and minor editing changes to the reasons for the designation of the lands, municipally known as 2021 Ontario Street, more particularly described in Schedule "A" annexed hereto and forming part of this by-law (the subject lands);

-AND WHEREAS notice of intention to so designate the subject lands, was served on the owner(s) of the said subject lands and upon the Ontario Heritage Trust and such notice was published in a newspaper having general circulation in the municipality, on Saturday, November 17, 2007.
+AND WHEREAS notice of intention to so amend By-law 58-2008 was given to the owner of the subject lands and published in a newspaper having general circulation in the municipality, on Saturday, August 25, 2012;

-AND WHEREAS no Notice of Objection has been served on the Clerk of the Municipality within thirty (30) days after the date of publication of the Notice of Intention in a newspaper having general circulation in the municipality.
+AND WHEREAS no Notice of Objection served on the Clerk of the Municipality within thirty (30) days after the date of publication of the Notice of Intention in a newspaper having general circulation in the municipality.

-THEREFORE the Council of The Corporation of the City of Windsor enacts as follows:
+THEREFORE the Council of the Corporation of the City of Windsor enacts as follows:

-- 1. That the lands municipally known as 2021 Ontario Street, more particularly described in said Schedule "A" annexed hereto, be and the same is hereby designated to be of cultural heritage value or interest, for the reasons stated in said Schedule "B" annexed hereto. - 2.
-This by-law shall come into force and take effect after the final passing thereof on the day upon which it is electronically registered in the Land Registry Office for the County of Essex (No. 12).
+1. That By-law Number 58-2008 be amended by deleting Schedule "B" attached thereto and substituting Schedule "B" attached hereto.

+2. This by-law shall come into force and take effect after the final passing thereof on the day upon which it is electronically registered in the Land Registry Office for the County of Essex (No. 12)."

-EDDIE FRANCIS, MAYOF
+E FRANCIS, MAYOR